YoshiiShell/PC-Optimization/Hardware.md

 Make sure there is no RGB on the peripherals.

-Always connect your peripherals to the slowest USB 3.0 ports
+Always connect your peripherals to the slowest USB ports directly connected to your motherboard